telerik/blazor-docs/components/editor/overview.md

 The editor [reference](#component-reference) exposes the `ExecuteAsync` method which lets you call programmatically the tools and commands of the editor (such as the Bold too, or a Back Color tool, or inserting HTML).

-You can find the reference for the available commands and their respective arguments in the [Command Reference]({%slug editor-custom-tool%}#command-reference) section of the documentation.
+You can find the reference for the available commands and their respective arguments in the [Built-in Tools list]({%slug editor-built-in-tools%}) section of the documentation.

 >caption Paste at the cursor position